The Festal Mass, which begins at 10:30 AM, is our principal liturgical celebration, our main service.

-What to Bring.
-Just yourself and your friends—and hope!
+What to Bring Just yourself and your friends—and hope!

-What to Wear.
-What you wear to Mass is of little importance.
+What to Wear What you wear to Mass is of little importance.
 What is important is you, not what you are wearing.
 You will notice a variety of dress.
 Wear whatever helps you to pray.

 What to Say Although there are usually conversations in the narthex (the transitional space between the outside and the nave, the main body of the church), we are inclined to keep a reverent silence as we kneel or sit waiting for Mass to begin.
 You may also notice many of our parishioners show reverence (with a gentle bow or on bended knee) the presence of Christ in what we call the Blessed Sacrament kept in the tabernacle (the ornate box) on the high altar.
 After Mass, people do greet one another, although we try to be respectful of those who stay to pray and take our conversations outside or downstairs to the parish hall.

-Receiving Communion: All baptized Christians are welcome to receive communion.
+Receiving Communion All baptized Christians are welcome to receive communion.

 ✜ Contact ✜ Church of the Ascension and Saint Agnes 1215 Massachusetts Avenue, NW Parish Office: 1219 Massachusetts Avenue, NW, Washington, DC 20005 (202) 347-8161 Email